Code-Institute-Submissions/Project-2---India-Startup-Funding/README.md

      5) Snapdeal - An eCommerce shopping platform founded in year 2007.

 UX DESIGN:
 ==========
-* The data was presented in charts and graphs using D3, DC and Crossfilter for user to have a quick understanding of the Indian startup landscape.
+* The data was presented in charts and graphs using D3, DC and Crossfilter for user to have a quick understanding of the India startup landscape.

 * The 1st row give a quick breakdown on total number of startup based on state as well as the size and type of funding.